-This is Pastor Marnie Leinberger’s sermon from Sunday, September 20, 2015.
-The scripture Luke 7:36-50.
+This is Pastor Marnie Leinberger’s sermon from Sunday, June 5, 2016.
+The scripture is Luke 7:36-8.3.
 In our service we read from the New Revised Standard Version and from The Message, a modern interpretation by Eugene Peterson.
 We read both with the hope that our understanding will be enriched.

 This is from The Message: